dbalatero/signal-native/README.md

 ## Features

+* Uses the Signal icon in task switcher
 * External links will open correctly in your configured external browser
 * Extra keyboard shortcuts
   * `cmd+shift+[` and `cmd+shift+]` switch to previous/next chats in your list